NuGet/NuGetDocs/NuGet.Docs/Consume/Package-Manager-Console-PowerShell-Reference.md

         Required: false

     <strong>-DependencyVersion</strong> (NuGet 3.0 Beta client or higher)
         Specifies which dependency package version to update.
-If omitted, this defaults to the lowest required version.
-In 		the case of Update-Package without any parameter, all packages are being updated to the highest version.
+If omitted, this defaults to the lowest required version.In the case of Update-Package without any parameter, all packages are being updated to the highest version.

         Required: false